-Bryson Tiller MV “Somethin Tells Me” Goes Wireless for Sexy Above-Water Cinematography
+Bryson Tiller MV “Somethin Tells Me” Goes Wireless for Above-Water Cinematography

 Singer, songwriter, father, Yu-Gi-Oh trading card collector - Bryson Tiller is a jack of all trades.
 Known for his debut song “Don’t” and, more recently, his part in DJ Khaled’s Billboard Top 10 #2 song “Wild Thoughts,” Grammy nominated Bryson Tiller is one of the best up-and-coming artists in the world right now.